-The hard court tournament begins on the last Monday in August, and lasts for two weeks into September, with the middle weekend coinciding with the Labor Day holiday.
+Played on hard courts at Flushing Meadows in New York, the US Open is the final Grand Slam event of the year.
+It commences on the last Monday in August and continues for two weeks into September, with the middle weekend coinciding with the Labor Day holiday.

 Best betting sites for US Open betting